jicksta/sync-evernote/README.md

 This code does not use any write APIs; it only ever reads.

-## A note on performance

-Unfortunately fetching all of the sync chunks can be slow, mainly due to Evernote's rate limiting.
-The [`getFilteredSyncChunk`](https://dev.evernote.com/doc/reference/NoteStore.html#Fn_NoteStore_getFilteredSyncChunk) method is used to download the chunks.

-I've experienced as bad as a 1500 second (25 minute) forced cool-down delay after fetching only 167 (effectively 0.3%) of my account's chunks in an 11 minute time period with 1.5s delay between requests.
-A long-term active account (e.g. mine) can have 50,000+ chunks.

 ## Getting an Evernote developer token

 Visit [this page](https://sandbox.evernote.com/api/DeveloperToken.action) and grab a developer key.
 By default, the synchronizer does NOT use your Evernote developer sandbox account since sandbox data is rarely useful to fetch and save.
 You will probably have to [activate your API key](https://dev.evernote.com/support/) to grant access to your personal non-sandbox account.